Ensembl/ensembl-refget/pipeline/README.md

 Running the nextflow pipeline will generate data for one or more genomes.
-Currently, the path to the `genomes.py` script from the Ensembl production metadata API must be provided (pls, see below).
+Currently, the path to the `genomes.py` script from the Ensembl production metadata API must be provided (please see below).

 A config file for the DB connections must be provided.
 It must be JSON and should look like this: